 In this inventory, two scopes have been used for the investigation and calculation of CO2 emissions related to Godt Smil Holding ApS activities.
 In the baseline year 2021, Godt Smil Holding ApS is not using any certificates for the purchased of electricity (e.g. guarantess of Origin).
 As the Maked-based emission factors is higher due to the residul electricity mix, a large result in tCO2e emissions is produced.
-It is planned to utilize certificates in future inventory accounting.
+From 2022 and 2023, Godt Smil Holding Aps uses certificates.